STADIUM DUDE’S NHL ARENA RANK: #2

 It’s attached to a casino which could make an expensive night out even more expensive (or free of you get really lucky).
 There are plenty of places to enjoy a drink and bite nearby, with more likely to come as the area north of the arena (hopefully) begins to gentrify.
 And while the building itself is almost a work of art, there are several public art displays around to add to the visual splendor including an amazing floor mosaic in Ford Hall.

-If I have one complaint, it’s that many of the coolest features here are somewhat elitist.
-Most of the sit down restaurants in the building require a special ticket.
+If I have one complaint, it’s that many of the coolest features here can’t be experienced with a regular game ticket.
+Most of the sit down restaurants in the building require a special ducat.
 Some of the more interesting features in the seating bowl, like the high top chairs and half tables, were often all-inclusive premium tickets that had a ridiculous price tag.
 And there just seemed to be far too many cool little areas that I wasn’t allowed to go.
 Perhaps this has made Joe Fan feel less welcome, leading to a less rambunctious game atmosphere.
 It felt more like the corporate Toronto crowd as opposed to a Calgary Flames crowd.
 (And apologies to Edmontonians who will hate both parts of that comparison.)
+It’s why I have it as #2 rather than #1.

-In the end, it really only makes sense that the best ice palace in the NHL requires a trip to North America’s northern-most Big 4 sports town.
+In the end, it really only makes sense that one of the very best ice palaces in the NHL requires a trip to North America’s northern-most Big 4 sports town.
 Bundle up and enjoy.